BasicBlocker: ISA Redesign to Make Spectre-Immune CPUs Faster: Concept

 \begin{definition}[BB Exceptions] After every instruction, an exception is raised if $IC=0$ and $E\ne 0$. \end{definition}

-In other words, after the $n$ instructions covered by a \texttt{bb} instruction, an exception is raised if any of the following occurred: \begin{itemize} \item $seq=0$ and there was no control-flow instruction in the $n$ instructions; \item $seq=0$ and there was more than one control-flow instruction in the $n$ instructions; \item $seq=1$ and there was a control-flow instruction in the $n$ instructions. \end{itemize} Also, another \texttt{bb} instruction within the $n$ instructions immediately raises an exception.
+In other words, after the $n$ instructions covered by a \texttt{bb} instruction, an exception is raised if any of the following occurred: \begin{itemize} \item $seq=0$ and there was not exactly one control-flow instruction in the $n$ instructions; \item $seq=1$ and there was a control-flow instruction in the $n$ instructions. \item A \texttt{bb} instruction appears within the $n$ instructions indicated by the previous \texttt{bb} instruction. \end{itemize}

 All three definitions are required, in order to add BasicBlocker to an arbitrary ISA.
 The following extra requirement, a requirement to use \texttt{bb} instructions, slightly simplifies the implementation of BasicBlocker, although later we consider dropping this requirement for compatibility.